 Maybe you’ve been in an underwhelming office space for too long, and now it’s time to move on, or your business is going from strength to strength.
 As such, you need to move to a bigger location to accommodate new employees, and start on an exciting road to a new business life.
+Everyone is upbeat because the new mobile shelving units have been installed, all the furniture is new and everything seems great!
 But, the big problem we have when moving business locations is productivity.
 Specifically downtime.
 It is one of the major concerns when moving to a new business location.
 After all, moving is one of the most stressful things anybody can undergo, moving office is even more stressful.
 And wild downtime can’t be completely avoided, we can minimise it.
 How do we do this?

 It’s common sense, but you’d be surprised as to how many businesses don’t get a sufficient plan in place because they’re too busy running the business.
 If money is an issue, you may have to take things into your own hands, and this can minimise the expenses, but increase the downtime.
 The simple act of moving is possible in one short, sharp burst.
 But to do this, you’ve got to pick the right time, but also ensure that it doesn’t overrun.
 You could hire vehicles yourself, through companies like Squab van hire, and oversee the process yourself, and in one respect, this can make for a smoother operation.
 But remember, if you don’t plan it properly, there will be issues along the way.

 Backup The Data